Riyatomar14/keyword/README.md

  45.**proxy server**-A proxy server is a system or router that provides a gateway between users and the internet.
 Therefore, it helps prevent cyber attackers from entering a private network.
 It is a server, referred to as an “intermediary” because it goes between end-users and the web pages they visit online.

 46.**apache**- client server - uses httpd(d stands for dameon: continuously runs in background) that creates a pool of child processes or threads to handle requestes.
+The purpose of the daemon is to respond to network, hardware, or system requests to perform certain tasks.

 47.**UDP**- User datagram protocol, is a commuincation protocol used across the internet for especially time- sensitive transimission